 View Original Post Here

 Whether you’re a B2B technologist, a CFO, or a CPG brand marketer, consider a part-time stint in Retail for a quick path to identifying new ways to grow your business.
-Whatever you’re building, creating or operationalizing, your work eventually impacts your consumers’ experiences.
+Whatever you are building, creating or operationalizing, your work eventually impacts your consumers’ experiences.
 Sometimes that’s hard to see in our corporate silos and day-to-day tasks.
 A day in Retail is one of the quickest, most transparent places to see how discrete business functions come together to fuel (or detract from) a consumer experience – important across industries, not just Retail.
-Consider this: